 Extracurricular experiential opportunities at Williams range from local education outreach programs through which students can tutor or teach, to student-initiated alternative spring break trips in which students create and run group service projects off-campus.

 We encourage students to link their community engagement to their academic learning through both curricular and extracurricular programming.
-See the visual summary for information on specific opportunities.
+See the visual summary and annual CLiA Chronicle for information on specific opportunities.